syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 ---
 layout: post
 title: Cell in Blazor DataGrid Component | Syncfusion
-description: Learn about Cell in Blazor DataGrid component of Syncfusion, and more details.
+description: Learn here all about Cell in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Cell
+# Cell in Blazor DataGrid Component

 ## Displaying the HTML content